progressterra/ipbswiftapi_v7/README.md

 # ipbswiftapi_v7

-library for communication with API IPB
+A package for new API version 7.